Scalp Care: Why It’s Important and How to Create a Routine

-The late Summer bank holiday is almost here and it’s set to be a hot one so remind your clients that it is essential to create a scalp care routine in the same way they would create a skin care routine to protect their skin from the sun’s damaging rays.
+For HJ’s Breast Cancer Awareness Week, sponsored by ghd, we wanted to underline the importance of taking care of your scalp, which can become an especially important matter when dealing with medical hair loss.
+We believe it is essential to create a scalp care routine in the same way they would create a skin care routine to protect skin from the sun’s damaging rays.

 The hair and scalp are often overlooked when it comes to protecting skin from the sun’s harmful UV rays.
 In fact, the scalp, even if it is covered by hair, and hair itself are both at risk of sun damage.

-It is time to educate your clients about treating the scalp and hair in the same way as skin with a dedicated scalp care routine.
+It is time to educate your clients about treating the scalp in the same way as skin with a dedicated scalp care routine.

 Why do clients need to consider a scalp care routine?